-of Whitham's system for the corresponding flow (\ref{nuflows}).
-It is easy to see also that this flow conserves any of ${\bar H}^{\nu}$ and so that any ${\bar H}^{\nu}$ and ${\bar H}^{\mu}$ commute view the bracket (\ref{usrbr}).
-The same property for the Hamiltonian function ${\bar H}$ (and also for the integral of the averaged density of any local integral $I$ commuting with $H$ and $I^{\nu}$ and generating the local flow view (\ref{canform})) can be now obtained from the invariance of (\ref{usrbr}) with respect to the set $\{I^{\nu}\}$ since we can use the Hamiltonian function $H$ in the form of (\ref{hamilt}) as the one of the integrals instead of any of $I^{\nu}$.
+of the Whitham's system for the corresponding flow (\ref{nuflows}).
+It is easy to see also that this flow conserves any of ${\bar H}^{\nu}$ and so all ${\bar H}^{\nu}$ and ${\bar H}^{\mu}$ commute view the bracket (\ref{usrbr}).
+The same property for the Hamiltonian function ${\bar H}$ (and also for the integral of the averaged density of any local integral $I$, commuting with $H$ and $I^{\nu}$ and generating a local flow view (\ref{canform})) can be now obtained from the invariance of (\ref{usrbr}) with respect to the set $\{I^{\nu}\}$, since we can use the Hamiltonian function $H$ in the form (\ref{hamilt}) as one of the integrals instead of any of $I^{\nu}$.

 { {\it Theorem 3.2 is proved.}}